zekariasasaminew/zekariasasaminew/README.md

 ## 🚀 About Me
 I turn ideas into real, usable products.
 At John Deere, I help ship internal tools used by **6,000+ people** across multiple factories in North America and Australia.
-I designed my own major because the catalog didn’t have what I needed, so I built it.
+I designed my own major (Bioinformatics) because the catalog didn’t have what I needed.

 When I’m not coding:
 ⚽ Watching Premier League • ♟ Playing chess & pool • 🎮 Gaming